Woodson's Early Life

 Institutionalizing the Field of Black History

 As Woodson immersed himself in the world of education, he noticed the prevailing ignorance and lack of information concerning black life and history.
 In an attempt to correct such an obvious oversight, Woodson, in 1915, co-founded the Association for the Study of Negro Life and History, Inc., now known as the Association for the Study of African American Life and History, Inc. (ASALH).
 The organization aimed to inform the American public about the contributions of black Americans in the formation of the country, its history, and culture.
-In 1922, when Woodson moved into his home at 1538 9th Street NW in Washington, D.C., he located the association's headquarters on the first floor.
-He resided on the third floor of the home until his death in 1950.
+In July 1922, when Woodson moved into his home at 1538 9th Street, N.W. in Washington, D.C., he located the association's headquarters on the first floor.
+He resided on the third floor of the home until his death on April 3, 1950.

 While running the organization, Woodson also took on many other roles within the academic world.
 He taught at both the public school and collegiate levels, trained researchers and other staff at the organization, and wrote books and articles on the subject that was his life’s work.
 Woodson held the position of Dean at the School of Liberal Arts and Head of the Graduate Faculty at Howard University from 1919 to 1920.
 He also served as Dean at West Virginia Collegiate Institute, now known as West Virginia State University.
 Although he was well-respected and sought after in the academic arena, Woodson retired from teaching in 1922 to devote his full attention to ASALH, research, writing, and grooming young scholars for the historical profession.